 - Binds complement (IgG, IgM)

-- Binds various immunological cells, such as macrophages, to stimulate phagocytic or cytotoxic activity
+- Binds various immunological cells, such as macrophages, to stimulate phagocytic or cytotoxic activity (opsonization)

-- Contains the carboxy terminal
+- Contains the carboxyl terminal

 - Has many carbohydrate side chains